-10. RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS

-All Related Party Transactions that were entered into during the financial year 2022-23 were on arm's length basis and were in the ordinary course of business.
+All Related Party Transactions that were entered into during the FY 2023-24 were on arm's length basis and were in the ordinary course of business.

 Pursuant to Section 134(3)(h) read with Rule 8(2) of the Companies (Accounts) Rules, 2014, there are no transactions to be reported under Section 188(1) of the Companies Act, 2013.